This blog post was updated on April 30, 2020.

 As travel gets easier and more affordable, so does the likelihood that all those amazing places you hope to visit will be swamped with tourists by the time you’re able to get to them.
-To help you hit some of the world’s most awesome cities before they’re mobbed by everybody else, we’ve compiled this list of eight of the best that are definitely worth checking out.
+To help you hit some of the world’s most awesome cities before they’re mobbed by everybody else, we’ve compiled this list of eight of the best that are definitely worth searching for cheap flight deals to get there.

 A Coruña, Spain